Sample Crisis Communications Holding Statement

 hand holding a megaphone

 Imagine your brand is about to celebrate a major milestone when social media erupts with reports of safety concerns.
 Within minutes, executives gather in a glass-walled boardroom while legal counsel reviews the first reports and customers refresh their feeds, hoping for news.
 In that moment, a holding statement becomes your bridge between uncertainty and confidence.
+A well-crafted holding statement allows the Leadership team to manage social media channels and public perception effectively.

 Understanding the Purpose of a Holding Statement